fbpx

 It is a fools errand to try to use a drybag as a canyoning bag.
 The canyon environment is very abrasive and you will eventually wear a hole into the bag, once water gets in the drybag is now a water bag.

 The local PNW company NORHEX makes a canyoneering bag that has a very high build quality.
-Unfortunately it is often sold out.

 Canyoneers have several different types of specialized canyoneering shoes to choose from.
 Here are things you should look for when choosing a Canyoneering Shoe.